-As a sports medicine specialist, Charles E. Garten II, M.D. manages both non-operative orthopedic and sports medicine injuries.
+As a Physician of Sports Medicine, Charles E. Garten II, M.D. manages both non-operative orthopedic and sports medicine injuries.
 His clinical interests include acute injuries and overuse injuries among athletes of all levels and all sports, regenerative medicine for treating chronic injuries (Platelet Rich Plasma, Amniotic Tissue Grafts, and Stem Cells), and the use of musculoskeletal ultrasound for diagnosing injuries and guided procedures (TENEX tenotomy).

 Dr. Ched Garten completed a Bachelor of Science degree at the University of Tennessee with a major in biology and a minor in biochemistry in 1997.
 He graduated summa cum laude and was elected to Phi Beta Kappa.
 His education continued at the University of Tennessee College of Medicine where he graduated in 2001.

 Upon graduation from medical school, Dr. Garten completed a family medicine residency at Wake Forest University School of Medicine and North Carolina Baptist Hospital.
 During his time in Winston-Salem, North Carolina, Dr. Garten served as team physician for minor league hockey and baseball teams as well as numerous other high school and collegiate events.
 He served as Chief Resident during his final year and was named the Family Medicine Resident Clinical Teacher of the Year 2003-2004.